ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter15.md

 As he spoke, the warm yellow light of the candle showered on his eyelashes.
 Lán WàngJī intensively fixed his lustful eyes on Wèi WúXiàn.

-With this beautiful face, having this sensual expression with this burning gaze, in addition, in this suggestive atmosphere, Wèi WúXiàn seemed to have lost reason; his whole body began to ignite.
+With Lán WàngJī's beautiful face, having this sensual expression with this burning gaze, in addition, in this suggestive atmosphere, Wèi WúXiàn seemed to have lost reason; his whole body began to ignite.

 Then, impulsively, he moved forward and kissed Lán WàngJī so passionately that he hit his lower lip against Lán WàngJī’s teeth.

 The slight pain felt from his lip brought back his senses; he hastily retreated and quickly began to say, “This is not...”

 Lán WàngJī pulled him in his arms, then, feverishly, he began to kiss him.
-Lán WàngJī’s tongue went deep into his mouth, sweeping every area of it, and then he entwined his own tongue with his, bringing out Wèi WúXiàn’s tongue and sucking it with all the passion he had.
+Lán WàngJī’s tongue went deep into his mouth, sweeping every area of it, and then he entwined his tongue with his, bringing it out and sucking it with all the passion he had.

-Wèi WúXiàn let out an ‘aah’ sound, which caused Lán WàngJī to pause.
+Wèi WúXiàn let out a moan that caused Lán WàngJī to pause.
 Then, he resumed shortly after; however, this time, his kisses became more gentle.

 Lán WàngJī untied Wèi WúXiàn’s hair ribbon, and then, slowly, he ran his fingers through his long hair, and then, he gently slid his fingers behind Wèi WúXiàn’s neck and then carried on caressing his back, progressively moving down and stroking Wèi WúXiàn’s slender waist.